AnthonyGress/readme-generator/README.md

   Please feel free to contribute to this project.
 Just fork it and submit a well documented pull request.

-  If you have any questions, please contact me at email
+  If you have any questions, please contact me at techx@opayq.com